dldimartino/kapitus/README.md

-This is the Kapitus coding challenge.
+This is the Stock-Checker coding challenge.

 This project was created using the create-react-app starting point (my first time trying this functionality) I found that it was a quick and easy starting point for a react application.
 I've also read that Next.js is a good starting point